 Signs and symptoms of sick sinus syndrome may include:

 - A sensation of rapid, fluttering heartbeats (palpitations)

 - Dizziness or lightheadedness

 When to see a doctor

-Talk to your doctor if you have any signs or symptoms of sick sinus syndrome.
-Many medical conditions can cause these problems, and it's important to get a timely and accurate diagnosis.
+Talk to your health care provider if you have any signs or symptoms of sick sinus syndrome.
+Many medical conditions can cause these problems.
+It's important to get a timely and accurate diagnosis.

-Your heart is made up of four chambers — two upper (atria) and two lower (ventricles).
-The rhythm of your heart is normally controlled by the sinus node, an area of specialized cells in the right upper heart chamber (atrium).
+The heart is made up of four chambers — two upper (atria) and two lower (ventricles).
+The rhythm of the heart is typically controlled by the sinus node, an area of specialized cells in the right upper heart chamber (right atrium).

 - Age-related wear and tear of heart tissues

 - Damage to the sinus node or scarring from heart surgery

 - Medications to treat high blood pressure, including calcium channel blockers and beta blockers